laurenlatham97/lab-01-hello-r/lab-01-hello-r.md

 ### Exercise 1

 This data set has 1846 rows and 3 columns.
-The variables are 1) the data set, 2) the x values, and 3) the y values.blah blah
+The variables are 1) the data set, 2) the x values, and 3) the y values.

 ### Exercise 2